 Students who are planning to transfer to civil engineering at Washington State University from other institutions should coordinate their program with the department chairperson to establish an integrated program leading to the bachelor’s degree.
 Inquiries concerning specific questions are welcome.
 A strong preparation in mathematics and physics is necessary prior to transfer to minimize the time required to complete the degree requirements.
 The requirements for direct entry into the Department of Civil and Environmental Engineering upon transfer are the same as listed for admission to the major under the Degree Programs.
-The Admissions Office will handle admissions applications from transfer students and the Department of Civil and Environmental Engineering will handle certification applications.
+The Admissions Office will handle admissions applications from transfer students and the Department of Civil and Environmental Engineering will handle admission to the major applications.

 Preparation for Graduate Study